danb27/chat-toolkit/README.md

 Extensible package for creating machine learning powered chatbots.

 **NOTE**: Linux users may need to install PortAudio.
 Please check their documentation for the best way to install on your system.
 For Ubuntu users, `sudo apt-get install libportaudio2` should do the trick.

+## Installation

+`pip install -U chat-toolkit`

 ## Quick Usage